The selection process in becoming a firefighter

 Stage 3 - Fitness and physical testing

-If successful in the online assessments, you will be asked to attend the physical assessments.
+If successful in the group discussion, you will be asked to attend the physical assessments.

 Firefighting can be a physically demanding and hazardous activity.
 A good level of fitness is key to ensure operational safety and effectiveness.
 For more details of the tests involved check out our page on the Fitness tests for becoming a fire fighter.